vbaira/LSH/README.md

 # LSH
-Implementation of the LSH Nearest Neighbor Search algorithm using Eucledian metric and Cosine similarity
+Implementation of the LSH Nearest Neighbor and Range Search algorithm using Eucledian metric and Cosine similarity.

 ## Compilation
 ~~~